lingtalfi/Chloroform/doc/pages/chloroform-array.md

         Or don't use it and use your own heuristics...
 - jsCode: string=null.
 Some js code to add to handle the form.
 I first created it to implement a multiple edit system.
                The js code will be included inside some <script> tags provided by the renderer.
+- cssId: string=null.
+The css id of the form, if set.
+Null is returned by default or if the cssId was not set.

 ```